Skip to content

 # Code Quality

-npm run format # Format code with Prettier
+npm run format # Format codebase with Biome

-npm run test # Run Jest tests
+npm run test # Run Vitest tests

 # Setup